domvwt/esparto/README.md

 -------------

 - Interactive document design with Jupyter Notebooks
-- Share as self-contained HTML or PDF
+- Share as self-contained webpage or PDF
 - Customise with CSS and Jinja
-- Responsive Bootstrap grid layout
+- Responsive [Bootstrap][Bootstrap] grid layout
 - Content adaptors for:
     - [Markdown][Markdown]
     - [Pandas DataFrames][Pandas]